Operation Ripper: Capture of Chuncheon

-On 18 March, as the rapid PVA withdrawal became evident, General Ridgway ordered IX Corps to continue its attack and take Chuncheon.
-General Hoge opened the move by instructing his divisions on the 19th to proceed to the next Ripper phase line, Cairo, 4-6 mi above their Buster-Buffalo objectives.
+On 18 March, as the rapid PVA withdrawal became evident, Ridgway ordered IX Corps to continue its attack and take Chuncheon.
+Hoge opened the move by instructing his divisions on the 19th to proceed to the next Ripper phase line, Cairo, 4-6 mi above their Buster-Buffalo objectives.
 Once on the Cairo Line, the 1st Cavalry Division would be on the southern lip of the basin in which Chuncheon was located and within 5 mi of the town itself.
 Ridgway meanwhile alerted the 187th RCT for operations in the Chuncheon area.
 The landing plan, code-named Hawk, called for the 187th with the 2nd and 4th Ranger Companies attached to drop north of the town on the morning of 22 March and block PVA/KPA movements out of the Chuncheon basin.
-IX Corps' forces coming from the south were to link up with the paratroopers within twenty-four hours.
+IX Corps' forces coming from the south were to link up with the paratroopers within 24 hours.
 Easy progress by Hoge's divisions on 20 and 21 March and the continuing rapid withdrawal of PVA forces made it evident that the projected airborne operation would not be profitable.
 Ridgway canceled it on the morning of the 21st as the 1st Cavalry Division came up on the Cairo Line without opposition.
 Moving ahead of the main body of the division, an armored task force meanwhile entered the Chunchon basin and at 13:30 on the 21st entered the town itself.
 It was empty of both PVA/KPA troops and supplies.
 The task force made contact only after moving 10 mi northeast of Chuncheon over Route 29 in the Soyang River valley and then located only a few troops who scattered when the force opened fire.

-During this search to the northeast a second task force from the cavalry division reached Chuncheon in midafternoon, just in time to greet General Ridgway, who, after observing operations from a light plane overhead, landed on one of the town's longer streets.
+During this search to the northeast a second task force from the cavalry division reached Chuncheon in midafternoon, just in time to greet Ridgway, who, after observing operations from a light plane overhead, landed on one of the town's longer streets.
 As a precaution against any PVA/KPA attempt to retake the town during the night, Ridgway before leaving instructed both task forces to return to the cavalry division's Cairo Line positions by dark.
 The precaution was unnecessary.
 Chuncheon remained vacant until the 1st Battalion, 7th Cavalry Regiment, set up a patrol base in the town on the following day.